kuldeep7688/soft-measures-causal-intelligence/README.md

 ## Description

-This repository contains the code and resources associated with "[Soft Measures for Extracting Causal Collective Intelligence](https://arxiv.org/pdf/2409.18911)," an 2024 EMNLP NLP4Science workshop paper.
+This repository contains the code and resources associated with "[Soft Measures for Extracting Causal Collective Intelligence](https://arxiv.org/pdf/2409.18911)," a 2024 EMNLP NLP4Science workshop paper.
 The content is organized into various directories, each serving a specific purpose related to the project's objectives.

 Please note that some components, especially those in the `user_interface` directory, require specific setup and dependencies as outlined in the respective README and INSTALL files.
 Ensure you follow the provided instructions for a seamless setup and usage experience.